-The church was born into adversity and thrived in a hostile culture. the Corinthians, we now have some guiding principles to apply to our generation that has embraced every immoral act and perverse practice imaginable.
+The church was born into adversity and thrived in a hostile culture.
+Thank God for the Church at Corinth!
+While it may be uncomfortable to read about some of the conditions among the Corinthians, we now have some guiding principles to apply to our generation that has embraced every immoral act and perverse practice imaginable.
 Because of Paul's writing on these subjects, we have some rather straight-forward instructions concerning sexuality and proper conduct in the church.

 The New Testament church was not born into Victorian England propriety or into a conscientious Christian culture.
 The church was born into adversity and thrived in a hostile culture, even without a New Testament!
-We are equipped and enabled by the

-Holy Spirit and the Word of God to face any challenge and teach godly principles in a perverse generation.
+We are equipped and enabled by the Holy Spirit and the Word of God to face any challenge and teach godly principles in a perverse generation.